 Our team creates and manages the official CentOS images for Amazon Web Services (AWS) and Microsoft Azure.
 In Azure’s case, OpenLogic creates and maintains Microsoft’s official CentOS image.
 OpenLogic also supports CentOS on Google Cloud.

-With OpenLogic you can trust you'll be working with an experienced architect with a wealth of years of experience solving complex CentOS and many other open source challenges.
+With OpenLogic you can trust you'll be working with an experienced architect with a wealth of experience solving complex CentOS and many other open source challenges.

 OpenLogic provides long-term support for CentOS 6 and RHEL 6, while also helping your team plan and complete a successful upgrade or migration with minimal risk.

-If you haven’t upgraded from RHEL or CentOS 6, OpenLogic can help protect your business against the risks.
+If you haven’t upgraded from RHEL or CentOS 6, OpenLogic can help protect your business against ongoing risks.

 Connect with our CentOS experts, so we can help determine a course of action that matches your business.

 Chief Evangelist - OSS & API Management, Perforce Software